Ludwig Nissen

 Ludwig Nissen (December 2, 1855 – October 26, 1924) was a New York gemstone dealer and philanthropist.
 He lived in Brooklyn for many years and was well known in the Brooklyn community, particularly for the lavish mansion he built on St. Mark’s Avenue.
 He is also known for founding the Nordsee Museum in Husum, Germany.

 Early life and career

 Childhood in Husum (1855-1872)

-Nissen was born December 2, 1855, in Husum, the sixth of ten children born to ropemaker Hans Friedrich Nissen (1821-1887) and his wife Lucie Catherine Dawartz (1822-1898).
+Nissen was born on December 2, 1855, in Husum, then Denmark, the sixth of ten children born to ropemaker Hans Friedrich Nissen (1821-1887) and his wife Lucie Catherine Dawartz (1822-1898).
 After grade school, Nissen worked as a clerk at the local court at Husum Castle during the same period when famed Husum poet Theodor Storm worked there as a judge.
 However, there is no proof that the two men knew each other.
 As a clerk at the court, Nissen was able to issue his own passport prior to his 1872 departure for America.
 The signature on the passport betrays the youthful sense of humor of its issuer--he signed it "Claus Dursdenfeld von Immerdurstig" (which translates to Claus Thirsty-field from Always-thirsty).